-- Stocks and shares traded on the London Stock Exchange, Dow 30, NASDAQ 100, S&P 500 and European Top 300 Investment trusts - Unit trusts and Open Ended Investment Companies (OEICs).
+- Stocks and shares traded on the London Stock Exchange, Dow 30, NASDAQ 100, S&P 500 and European Top 300. - Investment trusts - Unit trusts and Open Ended Investment Companies (OEICs).
 Exchange Traded Funds (ETFs).
-Other investments are available; check before applying. - Your SIPP will be held in cash until you provide investment instructions. - Where possible, we will buy accumulation units in funds unless where possible, we will be accommanded in this in raise and we are provided with a specific request to buy income units.
+Other investments are available; check before applying.

+- Your SIPP will be held in cash until you provide investment instructions. - Where possible, we will buy accumulation units in funds unless we are provided with a specific request to buy income units.
 Otherwise income will be held as cash by default.
-You can choose to automatically re-invest investment income if you prefer. • You can switch investments when you like
+You can choose to automatically re-invest investment income if - you prefer.

+You can switch investments when you like